MurilloGroupMSU/spartan/introduction.md

 # Introduction to spartan

 The first few sections below describe spartan capabilities provided through matplotlib customizations.
-This means that you are able to use matplotlib just as you always have once youe have used spartan's customizations.
-When we get to the sections on plots, spartan provides new plots types not part of matplotlib.
+This means that you are able to use matplotlib commands just as you always have, but with spartan's customizations.
+In the later sections on plots, spartan provides new plot types not part of matplotlib.

 ## Basic style